gruntjs/grunt-docs/Homepage.md

 ### A collection of officially-maintained "contrib" plugins exists to help you get started.
 The most common tasks, like concatenating and minifying files, linting code, running unit tests, etc have already been created.

-### Creating custom tasks and grunt plugins is easy.
+### Creating custom tasks and Grunt plugins is easy.
 Full documentation and API reference are available.

 ### A large community of developers creating common tasks.